 There is a free hop-on-hop-off electric tram service that does a loop of the markets main internal road between 10.00-17.00 on Saturday-Sunday.
 There are ATM’S, banks, a post office, foreign exchange, and a medical clinic just inside the Gate 1 entrance on Kamphaengphet 2 road.

 Chatuchak Weekend Market is easily accessible by both MRT & BTS and is on many bus routes.
 If arriving on the MRT get off at Kamphaengphet station and take exit 2 which brings you straight up inside the market.

 Watch out for pickpockets.

 Take a pen and pick up a free map of the market from one of the information points near the entrances.
 If you see something you like, mark it on the map so you can find it again later.
 It’s easy to get lost.
-The market alleys are marked with signs giving the section number and soi number.
+The market alleys have signs giving the section and soi number.

 If you find any oversize items such as furniture that you must have there are shipping agent offices in the market who can arrange to have the item shipped to your home country.
 Stallholders will help you with this.
 The same goes for wholesale purchases of smaller items.
 Note that Buddha images may need a license for export.

 Try offering half of the quoted price and take it from there.
 Don’t pay more than you can afford.
 Many stalls have price signs or stickers and are not so open to bargaining but are usually happy to offer a discount if you’re buying more than one item.
 Most vendors don’t accept credit or debit cards.
 Bring cash.